-1Applicants with a teachable area in General Science must have completed the 24 credit hours of academic course work in any combination of Biology, Chemistry, and/or Physics courses.
-Other science courses may be included in the 24 credit hours upon approval.
+1General Sciences.
+Applicants with a teachable area in General Science must have completed the 24 credit hours of academic coursework in any combination of Biology, Chemistry, and/or Physics courses.
+Applicants who wish to substitute other science courses to be included in the 24 credit hours must submit course syllabi for approval.

-2Applicants with a teachable area in Social Studies must have completed:
+2Social Studies.
+Applicants with a teachable area in Social Studies must have completed:

 - 3 credit hours of Canadian Studies

 - 3 credit hours of Geography

 - 3 credit hours of History

 - 15 credit hours of one or a combination of the following:

 - Anthropology

 - Economics

 - Geography

 - History

 - Political Science

 - Sociology

-- Coursework in the areas of Canadian Studies, Cultural Studies, Asian Studies, Gender and Women's Studies, Indigenous Studies, Religious Studies (of a non-doctrinal nature), Classical Studies, Urban Studies, or Environmental Sciences may be considered upon examination of the course syllabi.
-Approval must be sought fromboth the British Columbia Ministry of Education-Teacher Regulation Branch, and the UNBC School of Education.
+- Applicants who wish to make substitutions to the above list may submit course syllabi in the areas of Canadian Studies, Cultural Studies, Asian Studies, Gender and Women's Studies, Indigenous Studies, Religious Studies (of a non-doctrinal nature), Classical Studies, Urban Studies, or Environmental Sciences.

-Applicants to the BEd Secondary Years stream should recognize that the credit levels for teachable subjects meet the British Columbia Ministry of Education-Teacher Regulation Branch accreditation requirements, and may not be equivalent to the formal requirements for a UNBC major or minor.
+Approval of teachable areas is required from both the British Columbia Ministry of Education-Teacher Certification Branch (TCB), and the UNBC School of Education.
+Applicants to the BEd Secondary Years stream should recognize that the credit levels for teachable subjects meet the British Columbia Ministry of Education-Teacher Certification Branch accreditation requirements, and may not be equivalent to the formal requirements for a UNBC major or minor.
 Applicants should refer to the appropriate section of the UNBC Undergraduate Calendar in order to ensure that they are meeting all of the coursework required to successfully complete UNBC degree requirements.